jonmagic/arca/README.md

 gem 'arca'
 ```

 Add an initializer to require the library and configure it (`config/initializers/arca.rb` for example).
-There's no magic here and Arca doesn't assume your root project path or the path to your `ActiveRecord` models so you have to specify those paths yourself in the initializer.
+Arca assumes your models exist in 'app/models'.
+You can override the root path or model root path if needed.

 ```
 require "arca"

-Arca.root_path = Rails.root
+Arca.root_path = "/foo/bar"
-Arca.model_root_path = Rails.root.join("app", "models")
+Arca.model_root_path = Arca.root_path + "/path/to/models"
 ```

 Include `Arca::Collector` in the models you want to analyze.
 It must be included before any callbacks so I recommend including it right after the class definition.